How the ClickMinded online SEO course generated $21,243 in 8 days with AppSumo, and why I think Noah Kagan and his team

 This post got all the way up to #3 on Hacker News, brought me about 150x my daily traffic in less than 24 hours, and completely overloaded my site.
 It was awesome.
-I decided to add it to the “Best of” section of ClickMinded, even though it doesn’t really have anything to do with SEO.
+I wrote this, even though it doesn’t have much to do with the ClickMinded SEO training course.
 Hope you like it.

 I first heard about Noah Kagan after reading a blog post by Tim Ferriss titled How to Create a Million-Dollar Business This Weekend, which made me salivate with all of its link-bait-titled juiciness.
 It was an interesting article, and Noah struck me as a really cool guy.
 Smart, laid back, hilarious and full of hustle.

 Fast forward a few months later to me.
 Late last year, I had started a small side project called ClickMinded, a weekend SEO training class for startups in the bay area.
 It was the evolution of an internal training class I did for my colleagues in marketing at PayPal, and I had decided to turn the all-day, 8 hour training class into a more compact, digestable, 5-hour online course.

 After a few months of creating footage, editing it and working with the two greatest interns ever, Bruno and Lorena, the product was complete.
 I launched my SEO class on Udemy, a very well designed, clean online learning platform.
 After some initial success, I mentioned the new class to my friend Ray Grieselhuber at GinzaMetrics, who e-introduced me to Noah Kagan.

 What was unique and extremely refreshing about AppSumo was their lightning-fast communication, their ability to change things on the fly, and their complete lack of unnecessary formality.

 After submitting my proposal at http://www.appsumo.com/business/ (a form powered by Google Docs, nice), I received an email from a guy named Anton at AppSumo.
 The subject line was:

 AppSumo + ClickMinded = 🙂